A mosaic of geese engaging in different community events against a pink background

 Love thy neighbor!

 • Build community pride: Each community has something it is really proud of, from local goose farms to giant butter statues and historical sites, but most residents don’t spend enough time enjoying what is right in their own backyard.
-Instill pride and respect for local parks, for example, by staging outdoor events there (and maybe even clean them up a bit!).
+Instill pride and respect for local parks, for example, by staging outdoor events (and maybe even cleaning them up a bit!).

-• Support local charities: Fundraising activities can introduce attendees to a charitable cause, and promote volunteer opportunities.
+• Support local charities: Fundraising activities can introduce attendees to a charitable cause and promote volunteer opportunities.

 • Just have fun: And that may be the best reason of all.